 If you’re planning to breed Frenchies, make sure you work with your veterinarian to plan to safest course of action for your bulldog pups.

-We’ve recently been looking after a female French Bulldog called Lola who comes over to play with our own Frenchie, Claude.
+We’ve recently had a female French Bulldog come over for a playdate with our own Frenchie, Claude.
 She hasn’t been spayed yet and there’s every chance she will start showing signs of going into heat very soon.

 When your Frenchie is in heat, it can be quite unpleasant.
 You will find your dog could behave differently, will bleed, and possibly have personality changes.
 How long a French Bulldog bleeds in heat will be the first sign that you should really take action if you aren’t planning on breeding.